IPOs aren't always good investments.

-The "I" in IPO is the stock's initial offering price, but that price goes to investors who were able to get in on the deal ahead of time.
+The "I" in IPO is a stock's initial offering price, but that price goes to investors who can get in on the deal early.
 Unless someone is a big client at a brokerage firm, average investors can't buy at the IPO price, says David Schneider, a certified financial planner at Schneider Wealth Strategies.
 "Allocations of hot IPOs are not in the cards for mere mortals," he says.
-Investors who are lucky enough to get a small IPO allocation won't receive enough shares to have it make a significant financial impact for them.
-If an individual can get a meaningful allocation to an IPO, that can be a red flag.
-"It means that the institutions passed on it," he says.
+Investors who are lucky enough to get a small IPO allocation won't receive enough shares for them make a significant financial impact.
+And even if someone can get a meaningful allocation to an IPO, that can be a red flag.
+"It means that the institutions passed on it," Schneider says.

 IPOs may underperform benchmarks.

-Schneider cites an August research report from Dimensional Advisors which shows poor performance by IPOs.
-Dimensional studied the first-year performance of more than 6,000 U.S. IPOs from 1991 to 2018 and found these stocks generally underperformed industry benchmarks.
+Schneider cites a recent research report from Dimensional Fund Advisors, which shows poor performance by IPOs.
+Dimensional studied the first-year performance of more than 6,000 U.S. IPOs from 1991 to 2018 and found that these stocks seemed to underperform industry benchmarks.
 "Generally speaking, it doesn't look like IPOs do particularly well relative to other stock market investments when you control for relevant risk factors," he says.
-There are individual cases, in which an investor has some sort of connection to a company to buy shares at the IPO price of a hotly anticipated stock that is oversubscribed, but again, retail investors don't get access to those shares, experts say.
+Sometimes an investor has a connection to a company to buy shares at the IPO price for a hotly anticipated stock that is oversubscribed.
+But again, experts say retail investors don't get access to those shares.

 Valuations still matter.